emencia/emencia-django-slideshows/README.rst

 Slideshows can use custom templates and can use a custom config templates.
 Config templates are used to contains some Javascript to configure/initialize your slideshow with your slider library.
 By default, a Slideshow item have no config template, this is optional.

-There is no dedicated view to display them, only a template tag to use in your templates or a plugin to use with `django-cms`_.
+There is no dedicated view to display them, only a template tag to use in your templates or plugins to use with `django-cms`_.

 Although it has been developed for `Orbit Foundation 3`_ slider, it does not contains any assets to integrate it in your site, this is at your responsability to integrate it (add your assets where your need, customise the template, etc..).